17 Protein-Packed Dinners for Muscle Building and Weight Loss

 Nutrition: 342 calories, 8 g fat (4 g saturated fat), 317 mg sodium, 32 g carbs (2 g fiber, 1 g sugar), 31 g protein

 Did you know that shrimp is one of the most protein-dense foods you can find?
 Each gram of meat is made up of 25 percent protein!
 The muscle-building fish is used in this dish, which comes together in no time.
 Because your plate will be mostly pasta and shrimp, we’d recommend pairing it with a side salad before dinner.
-Doing so can actually help your body control its blood glucose levels, meaning you’ll not only stay fuller longer, but you’ll also save your body from an inflammatory spike in blood sugar, according to a study by Cornell researchers.
+Doing so can actually help your body control its blood glucose levels, meaning you’ll not only stay fuller longer, but you’ll also save your body from an inflammatory spike in blood sugar.

 Get the recipe from Damn Delicious.